luis-ca/ssm/README.md

 ### Example usage with persistence

 SSM does not worry about persistence.
-It does allow the user to specify an instance property to store the State in, either as a symbol or as an index.
+It does allow the user to specify an instance property to store the State in, either as a symbol (default) or as an integer.
 This can then be persisted.
 SSM will recover state based on this property.

+### Integrating with Rails (ActiveRecord)

+On your config/environment.rb file:

+    config.gem 'spoonsix-ssm', :lib => 'ssm', :version => '>= 0.1.7', :source => 'http://gems.github.com'

+Then run:

+    rake gems:install
+    rake gems:unpack # Optional, if you want to vendor the gem

+Add a migration to include the state column, either as a string or integer, for instance:

+    create_table :doors do |t|
+      t.integer :state # Will store the current state as an integer end

+Setup your ActiveRecord object to use SSM, as

     class Door < ActiveRecord:Base
       include SSM

-      ssm_inject_state_into :state, :map_to_index => true, :strategy => :active_record
+      ssm_inject_state_into :state, :as_integer => true, :strategy => :active_record

       ssm_initial_state :closed # required
       ssm_state :opened